Victim & Witness Rights

 What are my rights as a crime victim or witness?

 If you are the victim of a crime, you may come in contact with the criminal justice system.
 As this process begins, you are entitled to certain rights under the Wisconsin statutes and Constitution which ensure that all victims and witnesses of crime are treated with dignity, respect, courtesy and sensitivity; and that the rights extended to victims and witnesses of crime are honored and protected by law enforcement agencies, prosecutors, and judges in a manner no less vigorous than the protections afforded criminal defendants.
-Learn more about these rights here.
+Learn more about statutory rights here.
+List of Wisconsin's Constitutional Rights for Crime Victims

 What should I do if I think my victim or witness rights have been violated?